Alexander Roderick Fraser

 Also known as:

-After graduating from Heriot-Watt College (now University), in Edinburg, Alex Fraser travelled to New Zealand to teach at the Wellington Technical College.
-He returned to England between 1908 and 1910 to further his studies in sculpture at the Royal College of Art (London).
+Born in Edinburgh, Scotland, Fraser studied at the Heriot-Watt College (now University), in Edinburgh.
+After graduating, he traveled to New Zealand to teach at the Wellington Technical College.
+He returned to England between 1908 and 1910 to further his studies in sculpture at the Royal College of Art London.
 There he was taught by Professor Lanterry and Sir William Goscombe John RA, even exhibiting with RA between 1913 and 1935.

 After a short return to Wellington (1911-14) Alex returned to England, serving as a draughtsman with the British Flying Corps, 1916–18.
 His significant work in the 1920s, completed with Samuel Hurst Seager, included designing and producing a commemorative panel at Le Quesnoy (1923) remembering New Zealand Forces' service in France.